BishopVK/Cursus-42Madrid/lvl4/CPP_Module/README.md

 * Each exercise requires comprehensive testing.
 * Constructors and destructors should display specific messages.
-* Follow the guidelines and avoid being lazy to maximize learning.
+* Follow the guidelines and avoid being lazy to maximize learning`